yoiwa-personal/suid_sudo/README.md

 Unix-like environment has a feature of "setuid" execution from long ago, allowing ordinary users to start a command which are to be run with a higher privilege.
-Such higher privileged commands knows the ID of the invoking user told from the operating system, and be able to perform a "user-dependent" operation.
+Such higher-privileged commands knows the ID of the invoking user told from the operating system, and be able to perform a "user-dependent" operation.
 For example, "passwd" command invoked by an ordinary user can only change the password of that user;